cytomine/cytomine/docs/src/dev-guide/algorithms/task/execution.md

 :::
 Given that there is a dataset of files or images in a directory somewhere in the machine app-engine creates symbolic links from the dataset items to reference them in both **storage** and the **running task**, to set it up do the following:
 ::: warning
-Make sure all three paths matching otherwise the data sharing fails because the symbolic links require matching absolute paths.
+Make sure all three paths are the same otherwise the data sharing fails because the symbolic links require matching absolute paths.
 :::
 1. In app-engine define a mount bind to the absolute path of dataset directory, make sure both host and container paths are absolute and matching.
 2. In k3s define a mount bind to the absolute path of dataset directory, make sure both host and container paths are absolute and matching.